 Sending tingles everywhere, the soaring guitar lines, synth chords and effect-filled vocals of the main band combined with violin set countermelodies, female-centred choir style harmonies, brass centred accents, and synchronised theatrical lighting.
 To say it was incredible just doesn’t even begin to do it justice.
 Phenomenal comes closer.
 It was the kind of sensation that you wish every gig would give you.
 However, with the levels touching insane, you easily forgot this was just the opener.
 What you couldn’t forget though from the moment you saw it was the sheer joy Plastic Mermaids gave off as they performed.

-‘Alaska’ saw all three of these change dramatically.
+Having just hit us with so much impact, in what would be the first of many showcases proving the endless supply of contrasting energies, atmospheres and sensations Plastic Mermaids create, ‘Alaska’ saw all three of these change dramatically.
 Gone was the power – well partially – and replaced by subtlety in the form of a piano-led introduction, the room was silent.
 Had we suddenly been teleported to another venue?
 No, of course not.
 But the level of intimacy generated truly made it feel that way.
 As for how the sound developed and reached a point where the whole room sang as one, well that was something truly special.

 Briefly breaking from the near segue between tracks one and two, lead vocalist, pianist and guitarist Douglas told us how on another date in the tour he had broken his hand.
 This wasn’t going to stop him though – even if he hadn’t played guitar since – and with the intricately finger-picked opening of ‘Milk’ making it seem like nothing was wrong it was, it was another version of impressive.
 Equally, with the captivating lyricism of the track contrasting with frequently epic climaxes, the sound was just as much so.
 Each giving more than the previous one, each brought additional energy and with the interaction on stage continually exuding sheer joy, it was no wonder they couldn’t believe where they were and what was happening.